tjanczuk/tomasz.janczuk.org/_posts/2017-04-01-serverless-fax-from-21st-century.md

 <img src="/assets/post_images/2017-04-03/2.png" class="tj-img-diagram-100" alt="Storing secrets with Auth0 Webtasks">

-With this webtask created, anyone who has the URL can now send a fax using your Twillio keys:
+With this webtask created, anyone who has the URL can now send a fax using your Twilio keys:

 ```bash
 curl https://skynet.run.webtask.io/faxit?title=Hello\&body=World